Syncbak-Git/srtgo-wrapper/README.md

  - public and protected header files - header files for the library, which will be picked up from here

-Which header files are public, protected and private, it's defined in the manifest file together with all source files that the SRT library comprises of: `filelist.maf`.
+Which header files are public, protected and private, is defined in the manifest file together with all source files that the SRT library comprises of: `filelist.maf`.